 The Ducati Hypermotard 950 and 950SP maintenance schedule and service intervals — sourced from the owner’s manual.

 The Ducati Hypermotard 950 replaced the earlier model Ducati Hypermotard 939.
-The Hypermotard 950 SP has better suspension and wheels, but for maintenance purposes, is essentially the same bike.
+The Hypermotard 950 has better suspension and wheels than the 939, somewhat changed ergonomics (it’s thinner and lighter), and it has updated livery.
+But for maintenance purposes the Hypermotard 939 and Hypermotard 950 are essentially the same bike — same motor, same fundamental components.

 This is maintenance that you can do yourself (though the manual says you need a dealer to do it).